 WHEREAS, DIPG is the leading cause of childhood death from pediatric brain tumors; and

-WHEREAS, Virginia is pleased to help increase public awareness of this deadly childhood cancer;
+WHEREAS, the Commonwealth of Virginia is pleased to help increase public awareness of this deadly childhood cancer;

 NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize May 17, 2019, as DIFFUSE INTRINSIC PONTINE GLIOMA (DIPG) AWARENESS DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.